On This Page

 Sleep Doctor streamlines the process by offering online consultation with a board-certified physician and an at-home sleep study.
 Based on the results, you’ll receive a diagnosis, treatment plan, any necessary prescriptions, and follow-up consultations.
 From there, you can choose from a variety of mouthpieces and other equipment.

-If a dental device is indicated, you’ll be referred to a dentist who specializes in the treatment of sleep apnea.
+If your doctor decides a dental device is the best treatment for you, you’ll be referred to a dentist who specializes in the treatment of sleep apnea.
 The dentist usually takes a dental impression to create a model.
 Your sleep apnea mouth guard will be designed using this model so that it fits your teeth and mouth perfectly.
 Some models available through Sleep Doctor include an at-home dental impression kit with virtual guidance by a dentist, allowing you to get custom fittings without leaving your house.

-Although there are businesses that sell sleep apnea mouth guards on the internet with no physician guidance, it’s important that a sleep physician, primary care doctor, and/or dentist approve the appliance.
+Although there are businesses that sell sleep apnea mouth guards on the internet with no physician guidance, it’s important to have someone with the right expertise and credentials (ex. sleep physician and/or dentist) approve the device to ensure that it's as effective and comfortable as possible.
 Oral appliances are intended to reduce sleep disruptions and improve sleep quality, so make sure your mouth guard fits comfortably and is right for you.

 Frequently Asked Questions